 Unusual Options Activity Insight: Alcoa

-On Wednesday, shares of Alcoa (NYSE:AA) saw unusual options activity.
-After the option alert, the stock price moved up to $36.56.
+Shares of Alcoa (NYSE:AA) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $37.34.

 - Sentiment: BULLISH